Skip to main content

 Update Snowflake DSN with encoded private key in Rill

-Taking the output of the previous step, you will want to update the DSN accordingly in your source definition:
+Take the output of the previous step and update the DSN accordingly in your source definition:

 <username>@<account_identifier>/<database>/<schema>?warehouse=<warehouse>&role=<role>&authenticator=SNOWFLAKE_JWT&privateKey=<privateKey_base64_url_encoded>